Ryuryu169/python_selflearning/README.md

    - Decrypt encryped message and return original message
  - DH
    - Creates same key to use out of both's pair of private and public key

-Purpose
---
-The purpose of this project is to demonstrate how RSA and DH works.
-The project is designed for personal study purposes and is not intended for production use.
-The input of RSA is limited to 1000 due to calcalation process.

 Disclaimer
 --